Yamaha YPG-535 Review

 Yamaha has a knack of making some great digital pianos at the affordable price range.
 If you are looking for a decent digital piano in the $500 range then you would be spoilt for choice.
 Yamaha has introduced another variable to this equation in the form of the Yamaha YPG-535.
 We put this 88-key digital piano through the grinder to see if it is indeed a great digital piano as Yamaha claim or just another affordable option that comes up short.

 Digital pianos are not musical instruments that generally tend to look good.
 They are rather disproportioned and that often tends to give them a gawky appearance.
-The Yamaha YPG 535 is one of those rare instruments that actually looks quite striking.
+The YPG 535 is one of those rare instruments that actually looks quite striking.
 The digital piano is predominately silver in color with black accents surrounding the keys and a blue backlit screen that all combines well to give the Yamaha YPG 535 a rather distinguished look.
 The buttons and knobs are also a combination of black and white making it quite visually appealing.
 The speaker grilles are a darker shade of silver and it looks quite good on a stand making this at home on a stage at least from a visual standpoint.

 It isn’t too big and does not look complicated clearly suggesting that it has been targeted towards beginners and intermediates however, the more accomplished pianists might not find any use for it.
-You can tell that a lot of attention has been given to the way this digital piano looks and that pays dividends in the form of being a unique instrument.
+You can tell that a lot of attention has been given to the way this electric piano looks and that pays dividends in the form of being a unique instrument.
 Almost every other digital piano in this price segment looks very similar and there is little to choose from when it comes to the aesthetics.
 The Yamaha YPG 535 rewrites this part of the game and gives pianists who are visual connoisseurs something to cheer about.

 It is also not a very deep digital piano keeping it from looking bulky and gaudy from the sides.

 The biggest concern anyone would have at this price range would be the sound.
 The sounds on the Yamaha YPG 535 left us with mixed emotions.
 They aren’t ground-breaking but they aren’t unusable either.
 It uses the same sampling technology found on the P-45 and the piano sounds are quite usable even in a professional setting.
 Where the Yamaha YPG 535 goes wrong is a crime that almost every other digital piano in this segment is guilty of and that is focusing on quantity rather than quality.
-There are 8 piano sounds out of which only three seemed satisfactorily good enough to be played in public.
+There are eight piano sounds out of which only three seemed satisfactorily good enough to be played in public.
 Almost all the electric piano sounds are good and a couple of organ and string sounds are good.
 The rest of the sounds, however, are a big letdown.

 Some of the sounds seem so phony that they appear to be making a parody of the real instruments.
 A pianist would not need these sounds but it does bring up the question of whether Yamaha could have made the piano sounds even better.
 That is, however, a pitfall of this segment.
 Yamaha wants to cater to a wider audience that includes keyboardists in the mix.
 If you are a pianist who occasionally needs the use of other sounds then the Yamaha YPG 535 will feel like a bit of a compromise.